Ante-1/mein-kochbuch/README.md

 - when to save ingredients (save button?)
 - show ingredients instead of first 100 chars of instruction in index page for each recipe
+- what do i use for the ingredient select, mui autocomplete looks like exactly what i need but the hooks doesn't work like i want it to. so maybe i switch over to mui completely

 ## start developing